nicolasdao/google-cloud-bigquery/README.md

 // Assumes that YOUR_DB already exists
 const db = bigQuery.db.get(YOUR_DB)

-// Example 1 - Creating a table if it does not exists yet const YOUR_TABLE = 'user' db.table(YOUR_TABLE).exists()
+// Example 1 - Creating a new table, adding data, reading data const YOUR_TABLE = 'user'
+db.table(YOUR_TABLE).exists()
 	.then(yes => {